mbuesch/letmein/doc/CONFIGURATION.md

 If you want TCP+UDP or UDP only, then specify this as flags in the resource.
 See examples below.

+Alternatively, instead of opening a single `port` the resource can be used to add a `jump` statement to the nftables firewall.
+This can be used to knock-open more complex and fully user defined firewall rules.
+The nftables `jump` statement lets you jump to a fully user defined chain from the letmein input, forward and/or output chains.
+Arbitrary manual rules can then be written in the jumped to chain.

 A resource can optionally be restricted to one or multiple `users`.
 If the `users` list is not given, then the resource is unrestricted and any successfully authenticated user can knock it open.
 If a `users` list is given, then only these users can knock the port open.